wsydney76/craft-contentoverview/README.md

 This allows you to overwrite any twig template in case you have special needs.

-Templates are included without an `only` parameter, because we know what our templates need, but maybe you need more in your templates.
+Templates are included without an `only` parameter, making all variables available to them, because we know what our templates need, but maybe you need more in your templates.

-Required params passed to a template are listed in an `@params` comment.
+Required params passed to a template should be listed in an `@params` comment (no guarantee).

 Generally available variables: